 Lawn Mower Gas vs Car Gas: Are They Same?

 Both gases are the same in composition but have different chemical structures.
 Lawnmower gas has an additive called Tetraethyl Lead (TEL) and smells like gasoline.
 Gasoline for cars has additives such as ethanol and octane, which lawn mower gas misses.
 So it means they are different fuels but smells alike.
 TEL smell is not bad for human health, but smelling t for a long time has serious issues, e.g. lessened brain functioning and kidney failure.

 Suppose you want to use lawnmower gas instead of gasoline.
 Because the car engine will run on anything else, always make sure to modify the engine; for example, design the exhaust system for leaded gas before filling up.

 Do I Need Special Gas for My Lawn Mower?

 The exact gas type for the lawn mower depends on the engine type.
-Unleaded gasoline suits best to the four-stroke engines.
-It is also suggested to sue a kind having an octane rating or 87 or more.
+Unleaded gasoline suits best to four-stroke engines.
+It is also suggested to use a kind having an octane rating of 87 or more.
 The lawn mower can also accept gas having ethanol in it, but always make sure that it should be 10 percent; otherwise, it will ruin its engine.

-Keep your machines safe and sue for a longer period.
+Keep visiting Tools Cop, Keep your machines safe, and sue for a longer period.